-Obtaining Unsecured Business Funding is a vital element in growing your business until you have a strong business credit profile.
+Obtaining Unsecured Business Funding is a vital element in growing your business credit profile.
 Establishing business credit is an important step for any new small business and helps you to: (1) maintain a credit history separate from your personal credit history and experience the business benefits of having good business credit, and (2) demonstrate separation between owners and the business.
 Alternative Funding provides options when you don't qualify for conventional lenders programs.

 By having a business credit history separate from your personal one, you can minimize the effect negative events on one might have on the other.
 For example, if you have some financial missteps that impact your personal credit history and score, they shouldn’t impact your small business credit if you have established a clear separation and vice versa.